More than a quarter of a century ago, the FDA eased regulations

 On the surface, this appears to be a major win for patients.
 But of course, there is more to the story.
 In fact, this development may come down to just one type of drug: GLP-1s.

-2023 JP Morgan analysisopens in a new tab or window estimated the GLP-1 market would exceed $100 billion by 2030.
+A 2023 JP Morgan analysis estimated the GLP-1 market would exceed $100 billion by 2030.
 About 10% of type 2 diabetes patients used a GLP-1 last year, the report noted, but that number could top 35% within the next 6 years.
 Overall, total U.S. GLP-1 users might top 30 million by 2030, about 9% of the nation's population.

-As compounding pharmaciesopens in a new tab or window and digital health companies have begun offering lower-cost alternativesopens in a new tab or window to high-priced GLP-1s, the demand for the original, more expensive medications has declined.
+As compounding pharmacies and digital health companies have begun offering lower-cost alternatives to high-priced GLP-1s, the demand for the original, more expensive medications has declined.
 By going direct-to-consumer, drug companies can bypass traditional distribution channels, maintain tighter control over pricing, and prevent patients from switching to lower-cost alternatives.
 In essence, they can create a new revenue stream that allows them to retain as much market share as possible, even as competition heats up.

 For pharmaceutical manufacturers, it is almost always about protecting their bottom line.